Adrian Feint: Post War Commissions

 By the end of World War II, Feint could justifiably lay claim to a number of titles; gallery director, bookplate designer, printmaker, illustrator, commercial artist, and painter.
-After downing his bookplate engraving tools, Feint turned his talents to a number of high profile commercial projects.
+After downing his bookplate engraving tools, Feint turned his talents to a number of high-profile commercial projects.

 The Orient Steam Navigation Company were re-fitting their ocean liner RMS Orion to resume service between Britain and Australia having served as an armed merchantman during the war.
 As reported in two local newspapers, “the Australian artist Mr Adrian Feint, of Elizabeth Bay, has been commissioned to paint the liner Orion's dining saloon decorations.”
 Feint would paint two scenes for the saloon, a landscape and the other a seascape.
 The paintings, “which took two months to complete, will be flown to London and hung in the ship."

 One of the many activities planned for the tour of Australia by Queen Elizabeth and the Duke of Edinburgh in 1954 was a Royal Gala Performance.
-Feint's design was “selected for the cover of the Royal Gala Performance” at the Tivoli Theatre on the 6th of February.
+Feint's design was “selected for the cover of the Royal Gala Performance” at the Tivoli Theatre on 6 February.
 The eight page booklet with its lyrebird cover was published by the Organising Committee for the Royal Gala Performance.